Wills & Trusts FAQ

 A few choices are available to timeshare owners when finishing their estate planning.
 Each choice has its drawbacks.
 However, the choices have some advantages too.

-• Abandon the Home If the beneficiary/heir can’t afford to maintain the timeshare.
+- Abandon the Home If the beneficiary/heir cannot afford to maintain the timeshare.
 The heir(s) can elect not to inherit the timeshare.
 The Timeshare management can re-sell it to regain any of their cost.
 There may be tax implications and penalties related to abandoning a property.

 FAMILY CAREGIVER OHIO COMPENSATION GUIDELINES